yaacov/node-modbus-serial/README.md

 ###### API promises
 ----

-All the communication functions have an wrapper function that use a pre-set unit-id and return a promise.
+The communication functions have a wrapper function that use a pre-set unit-id and return a promise.

 ```javascript